 We study how technologies, tools and artifacts appear as an integral part of concrete contexts of use and how technologies mediate work, learning and leisure practices.
 We are interested in how technologies and mediating tools feature in interaction, cooperation and learning, but also how our empirical studies can inform the design and use of information and communication technologies.
-We study the design and use of ICT in many contexts, such as e-Health, education, gameworlds, and journalism.
+We study the design and use of ICT in many contexts, such as health, education, gameworlds, and journalism.

-- ViSmedia- Funded by NFR.
+ViSmedia- Funded by NFR.
 Collaboration with the journalism group at Infomedia

-- Silogames - location-based games for learning (funded by UiB)
+Silogames - Location-based games for learning (funded by UiB)

-- INJECT EU - innovation action project
+INJECT - EU innovation action project